sethRait/sethRait.github.io/_posts/2016-07-11-Unconscious-Bias-In-Gay-Dating-Culture.md

 ---
 layout: post
 title: Unconscious Bias in Gay Dating Culture
+tags:
+  - LGBTQ
+  - social issues
 ---

 [Grindr](http://www.grindr.com/), a popular gay dating and hookup app (with notoriously poor reliability), holds an important place in the gay community.
 It has 5-6 million monthly active users and 2.4 million daily active users [(source)](http://venturebeat.com/2016/04/05/mobile-app-analytics-how-grindr-monetizes-6-million-active-users-webinar/) in 196 countries (as of April, 2016).
 That's a lot of people, a vast majority of whom are gay men.
 This large userbase gives Grindr a platform to spread ideas, which it does regularly.
 Grindr commonly supports urgent and developing causes through pop-up ads on the app's home screen.